masc-ucsc/docs/docs/pyrope/05b-statements.md

     == 4 { "four" }
     else { "neither"}
   }
-  cassert v1 == v2
+  cassert(v1 == v2)
 }
 ```

 ## Gate statements (`when`/`unless`)

-A simple statement can be conditionally executed by appending `when cond` or
+A simple statement can be conditionally **included or omitted at
-`unless cond` at the end. `when cond` executes the statement only if `cond` is
+elaboration** by appending `when cond` or `unless cond` at the end.
+These
-true. `unless cond` executes the statement only if `cond` is false.

-These are equivalent to a trailing `if`/`if not`, but unlike `if` blocks, they
-do not create a new scope — the statement stays in the current scope.
-This
-makes them ideal for single-statement conditionals like gating assertions,
-conditional assignments, or early returns.
+are compile-time gates — think `#if` / `#ifndef`.
+The condition must be
+`comptime`; a runtime condition is a compile error.
+The statement stays
+in the current scope (no new scope is created), which makes them ideal
+for conditional declarations, conditional assertions, and conditionally
+omitted statements driven by compile options.

 ```
+comptime const DEBUG = true
 mut a = 3

-a += 1 when false             // never executes
+a += 1 when false              // omitted: statement does not exist cassert(a == 3)
-cassert a == 3
-assert a == 1000 when a > 10  // assert never executed either
+assert(a == 1000) when DEBUG   // included only when DEBUG is true

-reg my = 3 when some_condition  // no register declared otherwise
+reg my = 3 when some_comptime  // register exists only when some_comptime is true

-return unless success_condition       // bare terminator; outputs already assigned
+return unless DEBUG            // omitted when DEBUG is true
 ```

 Gating `if`/`match` statements does not make much sense.
 As a result,
-`when`/`unless` can only be applied to assignments, function calls, and code
+`when`/`unless` can only be applied to assignments, function calls,
-block control statements (`return`, `break`, `continue`).
+declarations, and code-block control statements (`return`, `break`,

-The condition can be a runtime value only when gating an **assignment** or
-**function call** (the gate becomes a mux / enable on the operation).
-In every
-other case the condition must be **compile-time**:

-* Declarations (`mut`, `var`, `reg`, `let`/`const`): the variable's existence
-  is being gated, and hardware cannot conditionally instantiate a wire or
-  register based on a runtime signal.
-* Terminators (`return`, `break`, `continue`): `for`/`while`/`loop` are
-  fully unrolled at elaboration, and `return` is a structural early-exit; a
-  runtime condition there has no hardware meaning.

-A runtime condition in any of those cases is a compile error.
-To get runtime
-behavior, declare the variable unconditionally and gate the *update* instead:
+`continue`).

+For **runtime** gating (a mux or enable on a signal) use an `if` block
+or an `if` expression:

 ```
-mut x = c              // always declared x = other when cond    // runtime-gated assignment, fine
+mut x = c                      // always declared if cond { x = other }          // runtime-gated assignment
+result = if cond { other } else { c }
 ```